klchambers/todo-list/README.md

 <a id=acknowledgements></a>

 ## Acknowledgements

+Using os.path.expanduser('~/Downloads') to download csv file to users download folder adapted from code posted to Stack Overflow by users [theDude](https://stackoverflow.com/users/12737389/thedude) and [nagyl](https://stackoverflow.com/users/11080283/nagyl) in [this thread](https://stackoverflow.com/questions/60475285/accessing-users-download-folder-in-python).

+Code used to write rows to csv using the built-in Python csv module adapted from code posted in [this](https://ioflood.com/blog/python-write-to-csv/) blog post by Gabriel Ramuglia, posted to the [ioflood.com blog](https://ioflood.com/blog) on 13 September, 2023.

 The if/else statement used in clear_terminal to determine os.clear method based on operating system was posted by the user [poke](https://stackoverflow.com/users/216074/poke) in [this](https://stackoverflow.com/questions/2084508/clear-the-terminal-in-python) Stack Overflow thread.